 How to properly prepare clothes for Storage

 How many of us still separate our summer and winter wardrobes?
-This is something which used to be common place but perhaps has fallen out of favour in more modern times where are houses and work places are more effectively temperature controlled and clothes are often worn year round.
+This is something which used to be common place but perhaps has fallen out of favour in more modern times where our houses and work places are more effectively temperature controlled and clothes are often worn year round.
 There are always items however which will be languishing at the back of the wardrobe or at the bottom of a drawer in their off season.
 We don’t have much use for a heavy winter coat in July or lightweight linen in December.
 To solve the problem of overcrowding, storing clothes off season can be a good plan.
 This also applies to other textile items like winter weight duvets or bedcovers.

 If you are considering storing textile items, it is important to make sure that you prepare properly so that your items are in good shape when you want to get them out again.